-Holders of record of shares of our Class A common stock as of the close of business on April 20, 2023 (the "Record Date") are entitled to notice of and to vote at the Annual Meeting and any continuation, postponement or adjournment thereof.
-At the close of business on the Record Date, there were 29,248,656 shares of our Class A common stock issued and outstanding and entitled to vote.
+Only holders of record of shares of our Class A common stock as of the close of business on April 18, 2024 (the "Record Date") are entitled to notice of and to vote at the Annual Meeting and any continuation, postponement or adjournment thereof.
+At the close of business on the Record Date, there were 29,653,355 shares of our Class A common stock issued and outstanding and entitled to vote.
 Each share of our Class A common stock is entitled to one vote on any matter presented to stockholders at the Annual Meeting.